Nico Mannion: Golden State Warriors (2020–2021)

 Mannion was selected with the 48th overall pick by the Golden State Warriors in the 2020 NBA draft hosted on November 18, 2020.
+Mannion made 30 appearances (including one start) for Golden State during the 2020–21 NBA season, recording averages of 4.1 points, 1.5 rebounds, and 2.3 assists.
 After one season with the Warriors and after playing with the Italian national basketball team at the 2020 Summer Olympics, he opted to leave the United States for Virtus Bologna.

 Virtus Bologna (2021–2023)

 On August 10, 2021, Mannion signed a two-year contract with Italian club Virtus Bologna of the Lega Basket Serie A, a team with the ambition of winning the EuroCup and qualify to the EuroLeague.
 The deal was closed in 24 hours after the end of the free agency.
-After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
+After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on May 11, 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milano.

-On 29 September 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+On September 29, 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
 However, despite good premises Virtus ended the EuroLeague season at 14th place, thus it did not qualify for the playoffs.
 Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
 In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

-Saski Baskonia (2023)
+Baskonia (2023)

 On June 26, 2023, Mannion signed a two-year contract with Spanish club Saski Baskonia of the Liga ACB and the Euroleague.
 In twelve league games, Mannion averaged 2.0 points, 0.7 rebounds and 2.0 assists per game, playing 10 minutes per contest.
 On December 21, Mannion and Baskonia reached an agreement to end the contract.

-Pallacanestro Varese (2023-2024)
+Varese (2023–2024)

 On December 21, 2023, Mannion signed a one-and-a-half-year contract with Italian club Pallacanestro Varese of the Lega Basket Serie A.

-Olimpia Milano (2024-present)
+Olimpia Milano (2024–2026)

-On November 4, 2024, he signed with Olimpia Milano on a 2+1 contract, with a buyout fee paid to Pallacanestro Varese.
+On November 4, 2024, Mannion signed with Olimpia Milano on a 2+1 contract, with a buyout fee paid to Pallacanestro Varese.
+On June 25, 2026, Mannion and Milano parted ways.

+Roma (2026–present)

+On July 10, 2026, Mannion signed with BC Roma of the Italian Lega Basket Serie A (LBA).